 Potential sources on the Kenai River

-The current shapefile that has been created includes photos taken of parcels with potential sources of copper and zinc along RL and RR.
+The current shapefile that has been created includes photos taken of parcels with potential sources of copper and zinc along river-right and river-left.
 The attribute table corresponding to these photos will be further developed to include attributes such as the number of potential sources, types of potential sources, and parcel ID.
-This mapping tool could be used to identify areas experiencing significant change over time, increased development, etc… It is advisable that these photography trips are conducted every 5-10 years in order to update this tool over time.
+This mapping tool could be used to identify areas experiencing significant change over time.
+It is advisable that these photography trips are conducted every 5-10 years in order to update this tool over time.

 Potential sources throughout the Kenai River watershed

 Identifying potential sources of copper and zinc throughout the Kenai River watershed is an ongoing process.
 Current methods being employed to identify these potential sources include local knowledge, local contacts, and online searches.
 Additions to this map could also include critical rearing and/or spawning habitat for salmon, areas of copper and zinc exceedances, and geologic data.
 Once completed, this shapefile will be integrated with the photo shapefile described above.
 This will result in a powerful mapping tool that will be used to identify areas such as those that contain highly-concentrated potential copper and zinc sources.
-In order to maintain relevancy, though, KWF highly recommends that the data contained within this mapping tool is updated on an annual bases in order to track changes in development over time.
+In order to maintain relevancy, though, KWF highly recommends that the data contained within this mapping tool is updated on an annual basis in order to track changes in development over time.

 CONCLUSION